-Applications for 2021 Winter and Summer Nurse Residency positions are currently open.
+Applications for the 2022 Nurse Residency Program are currently open:

 - Pass the NCLEX and have a WI RN License prior to start date in the Nurse Residency Program; (NCLEX exam to be scheduled no later than two (2) weeks prior to start date in nurse resident program).